 Is Ketamine Addictive?

 Ketamine is not a physically addictive substance.
 When abused recreationally, ketamine can result in psychological addiction.
-For the treatment of depression and chronic pain, ketamine is administered in a clinical setting by a medical professional—and at much lower doses than what would be used in a recreational setting.
+For the treatment of depression and certain pain conditions, ketamine is administered in a clinical setting by a medical professional—and at much lower doses than what would be used in a recreational setting.
 Furthermore, patients are not provided with a take-home prescription for ketamine, which dramatically reduces the chance of abuse or misuse.

 Is Ketamine Therapy Legal in Florida?

 Yes, ketamine therapy in Florida—and across the United States—is completely legal.